As seen on:

 What is New Story?

 New Story is a non-profit working to create a world where no human lives in survival mode by providing one of life’s most basic needs – shelter.
-The organization currently works in Mexico, Haiti, El Salvador, and Bolivia and, in less than four years, has funded more than 1600 homes for families in need.
-850+ of those homes have been built and families have moved in.
+The organization currently works in Mexico, Haiti, El Salvador, and Bolivia and, in less than four years, has funded more than 2,000 homes for families in need.
 Their 100% model ensures that every penny of each donation goes to build homes while organization overhead and R&D is covered by private donors such as Y Combinator, prominent venture capitalists, and other leading executives.
 The current $6,500 homes are built to last for generations and each donation is paired directly with a family so donors can see their impact.
 See more at https://newstorycharity.org.

 Who do you partner with to build homes?